What is the Colorado Wage Act?

 - Paid Sick Leave as provided in C.R.S.
 8-4-13.3.

 Compensation Not Covered by the Colorado Wage Act

 Severance pay is not deemed wages and is not covered by the Wage Act.

 If an employee is discharged, all earned, vested and determinable wages and compensation are immediately due and payable to the employee.
-If the employer is unable to pay the employee immediately because the employer’s local office, worksite, or payroll department is not operating, then the employer is given up to 24 additional hours to make payment, depending on the hours of operation of its payroll department.
-Payment must then be made on accounting unit’s next regular workday and a pay statement provided to the employee.
+If the employer is unable to pay the employee immediately because the employer’s local office, worksite, or payroll department is not operating, then the employer is given 24 additional hours to make payment, depending on the hours of operation of its payroll department.
+Payment must then be made on the accounting unit’s next regular workday and a pay statement provided to the employee.

 If an employee voluntarily terminates the employment relationship, any unpaid wages or compensation must be made available to the employee on the next regular payday.

 Payroll Deductions Permitted Under The Colorado Wage Act

 Employers are prohibited from making deductions from the wages or compensation of an employee except under very limited circumstances, as follows:

 Deductions for Federal, State and Local Taxes, or by Court Order

 - Deductions required by federal law, as well as state and local laws, including deductions for taxes, social security, and court-ordered-deductions (i.e. wage garnishments);